by Alan Jacobs

 Actual thinking is a lost art.
 With TV stations, social media platforms, technologies, and media outlets all competing for our attention, we’re no longer people — we’re “users.”
 And the longer they keep us engaged on their real estate, the more money we’re worth.

 So, content is designed to lure us in and make us and make us “click.”
 Stories are short and polarizing.
 Facts don’t matter — being first on the scene matters.
 And the shelf life for content is short.
 We don’t have time to research one story before it’s buried by the next.
 We no longer take time to think.

-A great illustration from the book actually came from a blog post by Jason Fried at Basecamp.
-Rather than try to explain the event, here are Fried’s direct words (or read the full post here):
+One story in the book illustrates this best.
+It came from a blog post by Jason Fried at Basecamp.
+Here are Fried’s direct words (or read the full post here):

 I was speaking at the Business Innovation Factory conference in Providence, RI.
 So was Richard Saul Wurman.
 After my talk Richard came up to introduce himself and compliment my talk.
 That was very generous of him.
 He certainly didn’t have to do that.

 And what did I do?
 I pushed back at him about the talk he gave.
 While he was making his points on stage, I was taking an inventory of the things I didn’t agree with.
 And when presented with an opportunity to speak with him, I quickly pushed back at some of his ideas.
 I must have seemed like such an asshole.

 His response changed my life.
 It was a simple thing.
 He said “Man, give it five minutes.”
 I asked him what he meant by that?
 He said, it’s fine to disagree, it’s fine to push back, it’s great to have strong opinions and beliefs, but give my ideas some time to set in before you’re sure you want to argue against them.
 “Five minutes” represented “think”, not react.
 He was totally right.
 I came into the discussion looking to prove something, not learn something.